-- That standards be developed for future industrial uses which will minimize identified impacts. - That industrial development utilize best management practices for conservation and efficiency in operations and fire protection. - That any industrial development be compatible with surrounding land uses. - That the development of Omak Municipal Airport for compatible industrial uses be encouraged. - That the City, county and Tribes cooperatively identify and develop new sites for light industry.
-Consider at least the following sites, develop strategic partnerships between public and private interests and possibly acquire or secure options (if needed): - Omak Airport (airport compatible uses) - Tribal industrial sites at Omak Wood Products and Precision Pine - Northeast Omak in areas designated as Light Industrial or Mixed Use
+- That standards be developed for future industrial uses which will minimize identified impacts. - That industrial development utilizes best management practices for conservation and efficiency in operations and fire protection. - That any industrial development be compatible with surrounding land uses.

+- That the development of Omak Municipal Airport for compatible industrial uses be encouraged. - That the city, county and Tribes cooperatively identify and develop new sites for light industry.
+Consider at least the following sites, develop strategic partnerships between public and private interests and possibly acquire or secure options (if needed): - Omak Airport (airport compatible uses) - Tribal industrial sites at former mill site in East Omak - Northeast Omak in areas designated as Light Industrial or Mixed Use